Federal University of Technology, Minna: Affiliations

 Federal Polytechnic Offa, Kwara State, Nigeria.

 Recreation and sports

 As part of its overall fitness program, the university includes a floodlit sports arena on both campuses, athletics cinder tracks, badminton indoor courts, basketball courts, table tennis facilities, volleyball courts, football pitches, a fitness gymnasium, extensive pedestrian walkways, a 9-hole golf course and a student recreation centre.

-The student-run radio station Search FM 92.3 Campus radio started official transmission in August, 2010.
+The student-run radio station Search FM 92.3 Campus radio started official transmission in August 2010.
 Unfortunately, the radio station was gutted by fire in 2013.
-As of now, the radio station has a new building and a fully equipped studio which was commissioned in 2014 by the VC.
+As of now, the radio station has a new building and a fully equipped studio which was commissioned in 2014 by the Vice Chancellor.